 The most comprehensive publicly available third-party evaluation of the impact of CIRCULOSE®, both on its own and in comparison to conventional viscose fiber is available in the report made by SCS Global Services found on this link.
 In the report, CIRCULOSE® is part of Scenario 5 – recycled cotton pulp.

 It’s really important that sustainability efforts are based on science and relevant data.
 The SCS Global Services study linked above is five years old now, and it only uses the estimated lab scale data we had back then.

-We intend to publish a full third party verified life cycle assessment using real production data from our new full scale plant in Sundsvall as soon as we reach stable continuous and representative production there.
+We intend to publish a full third-party verified life cycle assessment (LCA) using real production data from our new industrial-scale plant in Sundsvall.
+We are in the process of conducting this assessment and should have exact impact results by Q1 2024.
 Please bear with us.

 DOES CIRCULOSE® NEED TO BE BLENDED WITH VIRGIN FIBERS?

 No. Fibers made from CIRCULOSE® are equivalent to virgin fibers in applicability and quality.
 They can be used on their own or in a blend with other fibers, depending on preference.